UniTime/unitime-doc/course-credit-units.md

 ## Screen Description

 The Course Credit Units page can be used to manage credit units.
-See [Course Credit](course-credit) description for more details.
+See [Course Credit](course-credit) description for more detail.

 ![Course Credit Units](images/course-credit-units.png){:class='screenshot'}